ElementsProject/wordpress-lightning-publisher/README.md

 ![Custom pay form example](https://i.imgur.com/oPScnCC.png)

-Once the user makes the payment, the page will automatically refresh and the paywall access token will be appended to the URL.
+Once the user makes the payment, the page will automatically refresh and the access token will be appended to the URL.
 The user can bookmark this URL to return to the content later.
 The token does not currently ever expire.

-This will look something like: `http://some.blog/trusted-third-parties-are-security-holes/?paywall_access=2bgduhk48gkk480sksoowkssggc0wcokwws0c8k8k8s04wc0gs`
+This will look something like: `http://some.blog/trusted-third-parties-are-security-holes/?publisher_access=2bgduhk48gkk480sksoowkssggc0wcokwws0c8k8k8s04wc0gs`

 Note that anyone with this URL will be able to access the content.
 There are currently no restrictions in place to prevent links from being shared.